Room0713/PatchTuesday/README.md

 # PatchTuesday
-SysAdmin Notes for Patch Tuesday... chance of PowerShell scripts 60%
+SysAdmin Notes for Patch Tuesdays... chance of PowerShell scripts 60%